larryhengl/myvariantjs-demo/README.md

 #### What are you looking at?

 This web app uses the myvariantjs lib to talk to the MyVariant.info services.
-You can issue `search` queries, `filters` or `example` calls.
-Hit the `info` button in the top right for full details, but in a nutshell you can run searches in several ways:
+Hit the `info` button in the top right corner of the app for full details, but in a nutshell you can run searches in several ways:

-*exact* - for when you are searching on a specific variant id.
++ *exact* - for when you are searching on a specific variant id.
-*search* - for doing fielded searches.
++ *search* - for doing fielded searches.
-*batch* - for doing multi-term searches on scoped fields.
++ *batch* - for doing multi-term searches on scoped fields.
-*pass-thru* - for submitting a full search URL.
++ *pass-thru* - for submitting a full search URL.
-*examples* - for running predefined searches.
++ *examples* - for running predefined searches.

 The results box shows a sampling of the actual results.